rlabduke/MolProbity/README.md

 fetches required sources and data into a specifically created empty directory as opposed to cloning this repository.

-We describe our installation recipe in three parts: A. System preparation (mostly installing php 5.6); B. Molprobity installation using our standalone script placed at the top of an empty directory created specifically for the installation; and C. Providing system and local webservices.
+We describe our installation recipe in three parts:
+1. System preparation (mostly installing php 5.6)
+2. Molprobity installation using our standalone script placed at the top of an empty directory created specifically for the installation
+3. Providing system and local webservices.
 These notes are mostly specific to Linux Ubuntu/Debian systems but can be adapted to other platforms.

 <a name="prepare"></a>
 ## 1. System Preparation: